milvus-io/milvus-docs/CONTRIBUTING.md

 #### Templates

-In general there are four types of documentation:
+In general, there are four types of documentation:

 - [How-to docs](how-to-doc-template.md)
 - [Conceptual docs](conceptual-doc-template.md)